 - Clean and disinfect frequently touched objects using a regular household cleaning spray or wipe.

-I am working hard in Washington, D.C. to ensure that every level of government has the resources needed to keep the public safe.
-I believe strongly that health care treatment must be affordable and available to all.
+I am working hard in Washington, D.C. to help get our economy back on track and ensure that every level of government has the resources needed to keep the public safe.
+The American Rescue Plan is helping Southern Nevada by putting shots in arms, money in pockets, workers in jobs, and children safely back in school.

-The people who work so hard to make our city what it is are hurting right now.
+The people who work so hard to make our city what it is have been struggling throughout this pandemic.
 I will do everything in my power to help them.
 Las Vegas is a resilient city.
 We’ve proven that before and soon we will prove it once again.

 Below you can find the latest resources and information relating to this pandemic.